 Sadly, I don’t have an overactive imagination.

-A recent case in NJ: a woman was discovered by ATV riders in Pemberton, NJ two months after her disappearance in 2012, but it took almost a year to discover who she was.
+A case in NJ: a woman was discovered by ATV riders in Pemberton, NJ two months after her disappearance in 2012, but it took almost a year to discover who she was.
 After a sketch was released to the press, along with dental x-rays, the trail eventually led to the correct family and an identification was made.
 Police have ruled the woman’s death a homicide.

-Earlier this year, a thirty year old New Hampshire cold case was reopened.
+In 2013, a thirty year old New Hampshire cold case was reopened.
 A highly unusual aspect of the case is that there were (most likely) four family members found dead in a remote area and nobody reported them missing back then or in the intervening years since.

 Thinking of taking a walk in a secluded area?
 Don’t go alone and definitely take a cell phone to call for help if you do see a body in the woods.